 What makes a high quality curriculum is how well the goals, teaching and assessment are aligned with the desired outcomes ie that students can apply and analyse as well as recall knowledge.
 Many curricula are not well aligned with AO2 and AO3.
 If are based on publisher’s schemes, they probably focus more on covering the content in the syllabus.
 This may be why students so often cannot cope with exam questions that test knowledge application.

-Blueprint, our 5-year, big ideas curriculum framework, is a coherent 5-year plan that is fully aligned with GCSE:
+Blueprint, our 5-year, big ideas curriculum framework, is a coherent 5-year plan that is fully aligned with the demands of new GCSE:

-- Aligned teaching with learning stages to help students master concepts
+- Align teaching so that students master key concepts

 Transition to Blueprint

-Kickstart tools is a kit to help you transition from an existing year 7/8 plan to Blueprint.
-The 3 tools take you through the steps to align the objectives, teaching and assessment of your units with GCSE outcomes.
+Kickstart tools is a kit to help you transition from an existing curriculum plan to Blueprint.
+The tools take you through the steps to align the objectives, teaching and assessment of your units with GCSE outcomes.
 Kickstart tools is included in the Workshops and Online Course.

 Reorganise units in your current scheme around key concepts